DTjomsland/t3a1-workbook/README.md

 ### Manipulation of JavaScript Objects

 *Objects in JavaScript can be manipulated in a variety of ways.
 Adding, deleting, and changing key-value pairs within an object can be achieved using the previously explained dot and square bracket notation.
 However, there are a variety of powerful tools that can be used to achieve object manipulation, such as object methods.
-Object methods, are object properties that contain a function definition.
+Object methods are object properties that contain a function definition.
 These will be discussed in detail below.*

 <strong>Adding a Key Value Pair</strong>